-There are few items that defined our year as much as the tracksuit and that's not going to change in 2021.
+There are few items that defined last year as much as the tracksuit and that's changing any time soon, especially not during the winter.
 Brand Les Tiens constantly sells out on Net-a-Porter, so perhaps it's time to invest in one of its tracksuits, seeing as you'll get a lot of use from it.

 I'm so bored of the phrase "Zoom-friendly" when referring to fashion but I feel like there's no way of getting around it when talking about this capsule wardrobe item.
 Whether it's a bright colour (I've got my eye on the Bottega shirt below) or an oversize collar, all you need to do is make it fun and bold.